 In traditional tiradito fashion, you always pour the sauce right before serving so the citrus in the sauce doesn’t “acidic cook” the raw fish.

 Japanese yellowtail (hamachi) is also known as the Japanese amberjack.
 Native to the northwest pacific ocean, it is a delicate and mild tasting fish with a soft texture.
 It is one of the most popular fishes used in sashimi and sushi.
 Note that this fish is different from California/Baja yellowtail, yellowtail kingfish, or amberjack even though they all look very identical.

 What is sashimi grade yellowtail and where can I purchase it?

 Sashimi grade or sushi grade simply means that it is safe to eat raw.
 You can find sashimi grade fish in most Japanese or Asian markets in their fresh seafood section.
-If you don’t live near a location with a fresh selection of hamachi, you can try this online store.
+If you don’t live near a location with a fresh selection of hamachi, we recommend ordering from Catalina Offshore Seafood.